 An old hand or bath towel can add variety and challenge to your existing at-home body-weight exercise regimen and might buff your floors in the process.

-- **Walking Offset Push-Up:** Place a folded hand towel under your toes and assume a slightly modified push-up position: Instead of your hands being directly beneath your shoulders, your right hand should be just in front of your right shoulder and your left hand just behind your left shoulder (i.e., your hands should be staggered).
-Perform a push-up in this position, and then step your left hand forward so it’s now slightly in front of your left shoulder, and your right hand is just behind your right shoulder.
+- Walking Offset Push-Up: Place a folded hand towel under your toes and stagger your hands.
+Perform a push-up in this position, and then step your left hand forward so it’s now slightly in front of your left shoulder and your right hand is just behind your right shoulder.
 Perform another push-up and move your right hand forward.
-The towel under your toes will let your feet slide as you “walk” the push-ups across the room.*
+The towel under your toes will let your feet slide as you “walk” the push-ups across the room.

 9. Try a Video-Game Workout